williamouyang/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 <!-- OKTA-94798 -->

-### HAL Links Returned With User Object Via API
+### User API Response Always Contains HAL Links

-We no longer perform a policy evaluation when determining which HAL links should be returned with a user object via API.
-You may notice HAL links being returned for reset password, change password, and if the user is locked, self-service unlock when they previously weren't.
+The context of the initial user request is sometimes different from the context where the self-service operation is performed.
+Requests for the user via the API now always return the HAL links for reset password, change password and, if the user is in the locked state, self-service unlock.

 This enhancement applies to all new preview and productions orgs.
 Existing orgs receive the enhancement at a later date.
 <!-- OKTA-104084 -->